Mortgage Down Payment Loans — Buy Your Home Sooner

 Soft pull — no credit impact

-FHA loans: Allow down payments from certain sources, but all fund sources must be documented and some lenders may flag a personal loan as adding to your debt burden.
+FHA Loan Options: They permit down payment contributions from specific origins, but all sources must be validated and some lenders may flag a personal loan as an increase in your financial obligations.

-Non-QM and portfolio lenders: These lenders have more flexible source-of-funds requirements and may accept personal loan funds for down payment, provided your overall DTI still qualifies.
+Non-QM and Portfolio Financing: These lenders generally have more lenient requirements regarding fund origins and may accept personal loan resources for down payments, assuming your overall debt-to-income (DTI) remains within qualifying limits.

-Consult your mortgage lender first.
-Always verify with your specific mortgage lender what funds are acceptable for down payment and closing before taking out a personal loan.
+Consult Your Mortgage Professional First.
+It's crucial to confirm with your specific mortgage provider which funds are eligible for down payment and closing costs prior to obtaining a personal loan.

 Min.
 Credit Score640+